Client API Keys

 API keys are organization-scoped.
 A key created for one organization can only access client routes for that organization.

-Only Kartorium super admins can create, list, or revoke keys.
-Organization members can reveal only keys addressed to their Auth0 user ID and only while signed into the matching organization.
+Only Kartorium administrators can create, list, or revoke keys.
+Organization members can reveal only keys addressed to their signed-in account and organization.

 Delivery links and API keys both expire.
 The default API key lifetime is 90 days.
 Delivery links expire after 7 days and can be used once.